geneontology/geneontology.github.io/_docs/downloads.md

 ## Archives
 [*__Access the Gene Ontology Data Archive here__*](http://release.geneontology.org/){:target="blank"} ]

-+ Contains available files from `2004-03-01` to present release; contents of each release vary based on date
++ Versioned and browsable releases from `2004-03-01` to present; contents of each release vary based on date
 + For information about the archived files and construction of the archive, [see the Archives page](/docs/go-archives/)

 ## Notifications
 To be notified of the exact release date, you can watch the [GitHub go-announcement repository](https://github.com/geneontology/go-announcements "GO announcements"){:target="blank"}.

-If there is something that you need or think we might be reasonably missing, please contact the [GO Helpdesk](http://help.geneontology.org "contact us"){:target="blank"}.
+If there is something that you need or think we might be missing, please contact the [GO Helpdesk](http://help.geneontology.org "contact us"){:target="blank"}.